 - Discussion with parents about their knowledge of their child.

 The provision will be personalised according to individual needs.1.2: What should I do if I think my child has SEND?

 In the first instance, parents should contact the class teacher.
 If deemed necessary, a meeting with the Inclusion Leader will be arranged.
 Alternatively make an appointment via the school office to speak directly to the Inclusion Leader.
 This will result in either a discussion between the class teacher and Inclusion Leader to discuss ways forward or a more detailed meeting with the class teacher/ Inclusion Leader / Parents.

 2.1: If my child is identified as having SEND, who will oversee and plan their education programme?

 The class teacher will plan and deliver the education programme based on assessment information and input from other professionals and outside agencies.
 This information will be recorded in a SEN Support Plan.

-An example of a SEN Support Plan appears as Appendix A and they are monitored by the Inclusion Manager and SEND Governor2.2: How will I be informed / consulted about the ways in which my child is being supported?
+An example of an SEN Support Plan appears as appendix A and they are monitored by the Inclusion Leader and SEND Governor.2.2: How will I be informed / consulted about the ways in which my child is being supported?

-If your child requires a Support Plan this will be shared with you on a termly basis by the class teacher and a review meeting is organised with the Inclusion Manager.
+If your child requires a Support Plan, this will be shared with you on a termly basis by the class teacher and a review meeting is organised with the Inclusion Leader.

 Additional information will be provided through: